Izhmash SV-98

 TSKIB SOO MTs-116M

-Notes: Developed from the MTs-116 target rifle, the MTs-116M differs from it's
+from the MTs-116 target rifle, the MTs-116M differs from it's target rifle

-target rifle cousin primarily in being magazine-fed and having a longer and
+cousin primarily in being magazine-fed and having a longer and better-quality

-uses a match-quality operating mechanism, including a trigger group adjustable
+match-quality operating mechanism, including a trigger group adjustable for pull

-MTs-116M has a folding rear sight and a sight mount that can use both Russian
+a folding rear sight and a sight mount that can use both Russian and Western

 The 25.6-inch barrel is cold-forged and match-quality, and tipped with a